 Homemade Hand Sanitizer Gel

-I also like to wipe down items or places that are touched often like my cell phone, light switches, doorknobs, computer mouse, etc. I’ll pump some of the sanitizer onto a paper towel and wipe down these surfaces a few times a week.
+In addition to using the gel on for my hands, I also like to wipe down items or places that are touched often like my cell phone, light switches, doorknobs, computer mouse, etc. I’ll pump some of the sanitizer onto a paper towel and wipe down these surfaces a few times a week.

 It’s pretty simple to make an effective natural homemade hand sanitizer with just a couple of ingredients.
 It’s also much more cost-effective than buying it pre-made.
 The homemade DIY hand sanitizer gel recipe below includes ingredients that are known to be antibacterial, antiviral, and anti-fungal.